 The bottom line folks is just get moving!

 Don those runners or slip into your swimsuit and reap the many benefits of exercise.
 It’s fun.
-It can be social and you will look and feel so much better and younger for it.
+It can be social and you will look and feel so much better for it.